 French Fries With Pepper

 Swing it Low

 Morphine were a bass (as in two-string slide bass)/drums/baritone sax trio, whose influences roared straight out of jazz and the blues, updating them for a new audience.
-You could never accuse them of lacking energy or drive, and the songwriting was pretty cool, too.
+You could never accuse them of lacking energy or drive, while the songwriting was pretty cool, too.
 It seems they covered all bases, one minute frantic, the next sleazy, making leader Mark Sandman's onstage death in 1999 all the more tragic, as it seems they were one of the few bands around taking these styles somewhere new.

-Yes was their third album (of five), and the first of two to feature Sandman on a tape-replay instrument.
+Yes was their third album (of five) and the first of two to feature Sandman on a tape-replay instrument.
 In this case, he played Chamberlin strings on Super Sex, to fairly average effect, to be honest.
 I can't recommend this album on those grounds, then, but it's a pretty cool record, in case it sounds like it might be your kind of thing.
 Their last effort released during Sandman's lifetime, '97's Like Swimming, carries on the work of its predecessors, mixing jazz, blues and 'alternative' rock to good effect, not to mention Sandman's 'tritar' (three-stringed guitar), heard on Murder For The Money.
-Sandman adds Mellotron this time round, with a cello arrangement on Hanging On A Curtain, sounding typical unorthodox.
+Sandman adds Mellotron this time round, with a cello arrangement on Hanging On A Curtain, sounding typically unorthodox.

-So; Morphine have maintained their popularity in the alternative scene, with surviving ex-members occasionally getting together as Orchestra Morphine.
+Morphine have maintained their popularity in the alternative scene, surviving ex-members occasionally getting together as Orchestra Morphine.
 These albums are odd, innovative and pretty damn' unique, although that won't necessarily recommend them to you, of course.
 The Chamberlin on Yes probably isn't worth hearing, although the Mellotron on Like Swimming is.